Jacob Calvert

 I’m interested in collective behavior, which I study using probability theory and data science.
 Lately, I’ve been working on a principle of nonequilibrium self-organization and investigating how the behavior of a collective depends on the number of its constituents.

-I’m a postdoctoral fellow at the Institute for Data Engineering and Science at Georgia Tech.
-I’ll spend Spring 2025 as the Berlekamp postdoctoral fellow at the Simons Laufer Mathematical Sciences Institute in Berkeley, CA.
+I’m a postdoctoral fellow at Georgia Tech and a visiting postdoctoral fellow at the Santa Fe Institute.
+I spent Spring 2025 as the Berlekamp postdoctoral fellow at the Simons Laufer Mathematical Sciences Institute in Berkeley, CA.

-For details on my academic background and experience as a professional data scientist, see About.
-For more on my research, check out Papers or Posts.
+For details on my academic background and experience as a professional data scientist, see my CV or About.
+For more on my research, check out my Google Scholar profile, Papers, or Posts.

 My latest paper introduces the concept of critical numerosity: A number of individuals above and below which the behavior of a collective qualitatively differs.